 Which Mattress Firmness Is Best For Teenagers?

 As with mattress types, there is no singular best mattress firmness for teenagers.
-Instead, the right firmness for an individual teenager will depend on several factors.
+Instead, the right firmness for an individual teenager will depend on the teen’s body weight and sleeping position.

 - Heavier-weight teenagers (over 230 pounds) will most likely require a bed that’s on the firmer side in order to feel adequately supported